wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what-is-it.rst

 known as hardening, and configuration assessment is an effective way to determine opportunities where hosts could have their attack surface reduced, and here is where SCA comes into play.

-SCA performs scans in order to discover exposures or misconfigurations in monitored hosts.
-Those scans assess the configuration of the hosts by means of policy files, that contains rules to be tested against the actual configuration of host.
+SCA performs scans to discover exposures or misconfigurations in monitored hosts.
+Those scans assess the configuration of the hosts using policy files that contain rules to be tested against the actual configuration of the host.

 For example, SCA could assess whether it is necessary to change password related configuration, remove unnecessary software, disable unnecessary services, or audit the TCP/IP stack configuration.